 Day 14-15 ~ Jasper to Banff (285km)

 Depart Jasper heading south on highway 93 towards Banff National Park.
 About 100 kilometres from Jasper, stop and enjoy the breathtaking Columbia Icefields.
-One of the largest accumulations of ice and snow below the Arctic Circle, these icefields straddle the continental divide and its impressive waters feed into the Arctic, Atlantic, and Pacific Oceans.
-Take time to enjoy an Ice Age Adventure tour and head out onto the glaciers in special “Ice Explorer” vehicles and view the eight major glaciers.
+One of the largest accumulations of ice and snow below the Arctic Circle, these icefields straddle the continental divide.
+Its impressive waters feed into the Arctic, Atlantic, and Pacific Oceans.
+Take time to enjoy an Ice Age Adventure tour.
+Head out onto the glaciers in special “Ice Explorer” vehicles and view the eight major glaciers.

-Continue south on the Icefields Parkway (Highway 93) until you reach the junction with Highway #1, the Trans Canada Highway.
-A few minutes east and you’ll reach the townsite of Lake Louise a small mountain town nestled in the heart of Banff National Park.
+Continue your RV driving tour south on the Icefields Parkway (Highway 93) until you reach the junction with Highway #1, the Trans Canada Highway.
+A few minutes east and you’ll reach the townsite of Lake Louise.
+Lake Louise is a small mountain town nestled in the heart of Banff National Park.
 Take a drive up the lake itself, view the impressive Chateau Lake Louise, and enjoy a hike around the emerald waters of Lake Louise – its spectacular beauty is another must see when travelling through the Rockies.

 About an hour’s drive east, you’ll reach the world-renowned townsite of Banff.
 Having been discovered and laid claim to because of the discovery of bubbling hot springs at the base of Sulphur Mountain, Banff has been drawing in international visitors now for over a century.
 A paradox of sorts, Banff offers chic, upscale shopping and a variety of dining unparalleled for a town its size.
 At the same time, only minutes away you can cling to the summit of Sulphur Mountain inhaling the splendor of the Bow Valley and the surrounding mountain peaks.
 Other suggested activities include a boat cruise on nearby Lake Minnewanka, hiking, biking, or exploring in and around the townsite.